 The monetary policy committee’s decision today to keep the policy rate unchanged is not surprising.
 It could have done nothing else.
 However what is surprising and somewhat concerning is its comments on possibility of a rate cut.
 While the comment may look fair due to lower inflation, it is actually not so because the core … Continue reading Monetary Policy – Time to Remain Cautious…

 Larsen & Toubro (L&T) is among the largest company in the country with consolidated revenue of Rs 1.2 lakh crore in FY18.
 It is also among those few companies which are professionally managed and not owned by a promoter/ promoter group.
 Company’s revenues have grown at over 12% CAGR over last ten years, not a … Continue reading Corporate Analysis – Larsen & Toubro

 Steel industry has reported aggregate profits of Rs 11,000 crore in H1’19 against loss of over Rs 25,000 crore in FY18.
 The industry had been reeling under years of crisis which began with sharp rise in imports and got further aggravated with commissioning of large domestic capacities and increase in raw material prices.
 The current … Continue reading Industry Analysis – Steel Industry

 NPAs of banks have again come into limelight with the declaration of quarterly results and discussions on how banks facing PCA can come out of the restrictions.
-As per latest estimates, gross NPA of banking sector stands at just about Rs 10 lakh crore, somewhat stable for last two quarters.
-But where are the NPA … Continue reading NPAs – Sectoral Analysis
+As per latest estimates, gross NPA of banking sector stands at about Rs 10 lakh crore, somewhat stable for last two quarters.
+But where are the NPA coming … Continue reading NPAs – Sectoral Analysis